 The Paycheck Protection Program (PPP), authorized under the Coronavirus Aid, Relief, and Economic Securities (CARES) Act, provides small businesses with funds to pay up to 8 weeks of payroll costs including benefits.
 Funds can also be used to pay interest on mortgages, rent, and utilities.

-Applications are processed on a first-come, first-served basis, subject to funding availability.
-If you have any questions or need help filling out the application, please contact us.
 Need more information on the PPP loans and the CARES Act?
 View our CARES Act and PPP summary here.

 Paycheck Protection Program Resources: